weechat/specs.weechat.org/specs/001285-follow-xdg-base-dir-spec.md

 4. evaluate options `irc.server_default.ssl_cert` and `irc.server.*.ssl_cert`
 5. evaluate option `relay.network.ssl_cert_key`
 6. set default WeeChat home to empty string in CMake and autotools
-7. split home into 4 directories:
+7. add the 4 new variables with directories: set them on startup, display them in `/debug dirs`, do not use them for now
-   1. split variable `weechat_home` into 4 different variables:
+8. use the 4 directories, remove variable `weechat_home`:
-      - allow 4 directories in forced home (compilation, `-d` / `--dir`, environment variable)
+   1. allow 4 directories in forced home (compilation option, `-d` / `--dir`, environment variable `WEECHAT_HOME`)
-      - replace the 4 directories in `string_eval_expression`
+   2. replace the 4 directories in `string_eval_expression`
-      - add 4 info with new directories
+   3. add 4 info with new directories
-   2. update all impacted functions
+   4. update all impacted functions
-   3. remove use of info `weechat_dir` in C plugins
+   5. remove use of info `weechat_dir` in C plugins
-   4. force appropriate directory in calls to `string_eval_path_home`
+   6. force appropriate directory in calls to `string_eval_path_home`
-   5. remove use of `%h` in options: change default values, update help
+   7. remove use of `%h` in options: change default values, update help
-8. update all scripts
+9. update all scripts

 ## References